-- research and development resources, including personnel and technology; - regulatory experience; - investigational drug candidate development and clinical trial experience; - experience and expertise in exploitation of intellectual property rights; and - access to strategic partners and capital resources.
+- · research and development resources, including personnel and technology; - · regulatory experience; - · investigational drug candidate development and clinical trial experience; - · experience and expertise in exploitation of intellectual property rights; and - · access to strategic partners and capital resources.

 As a result of these factors, our competitors may obtain regulatory approval of their products more rapidly than we or may obtain patent protection or other intellectual property rights that limit our ability to develop or commercialize our investigational drug candidates.
 Our competitors may also develop drugs or surgical approaches that are more effective, more useful and less costly than ours and may also be more successful in manufacturing and marketing their products.
 In addition, our competitors may be more effective in commercializing their products.
 We currently outsource our manufacturing and therefore rely on third parties for that competitive expertise.
 There can be no assurance that we will be able to develop or contract for these capabilities on acceptable economic terms, or at all.
 Orexigen Therapeutics, manufacturers of Contrave, an investigational drug for the treatment of obesity, received a CRL from the FDA requesting that a long-term, randomized, placebo-controlled cardiovascular outcomes study be completed prior to refiling the NDA.
 To date, the FDA has not requested that we perform any additional studies, including cardiovascular outcome studies pre-approval, other than FORTRESS.
 Cardiovascular outcomes studies can take several years, cost tens to hundreds of millions of dollars and may result in showing an increased risk for major adverse cardiovascular events for patients in the treatment arm.
 Our resubmission of the NDA for Qnexa states that we plan to conduct a cardiovascular outcomes study post-approval, which could impact the commercialization of Qnexa, if approved.
-In addition, if any regulatory agency were to require additional studies, pre- or post-approval, the impact on the timing of approval and, if approved, commercialization of Qnexa, avanafil or any of our investigational drug candidates, could be delayed or adversely impacted.
+If any regulatory agency were to require additional studies, pre- or post-approval, the impact on the timing of approval and, if approved, commercialization of Qnexa or any of our investigational drug candidates, could be delayed or adversely impacted.
+The FDA is requiring us to conduct post-approval studies for avanafil which may delay or adversely impact the commercialization of avanafil, including our ability to enter i

-If our raw material supplier fails to supply us with the active pharmaceutical ingredients, or APIs, for our investigational drug candidates, for which availability is limited, we may experience delays in our investigational drug candidate development and commercialization.
+If our raw material supplier fails to supply us with the active pharmaceutical ingredients, or APIs, for our investigational drug candidates or approved drugs, for which availability is limited, we may experience delays in our investigational drug candidate development and approved drug commercialization.